Roof deck - 5 Things to consider before beginning your rooftop deck construction

-Rooftop decks are highly sought after on homes with flat or partially-flat roofs.
-Common in urban areas, rooftop decks offer a birds-eye view of your surroundings, save precious space and can even help lower your monthly cooling or heating bills thanks to insulative possibilities.
+Roof decks are highly sought after on homes with flat or partially-flat roofs.
+Common in urban areas, roof decks offer a birds-eye view of your surroundings, save precious space and can even help lower your monthly cooling or heating bills thanks to insulative possibilities.

-Before you get ahead of yourself, take a moment to consider these five factors of rooftop deck construction.
+Before you get ahead of yourself, take a moment to consider these five factors of roof deck construction, material and design.

 1. Triple check building laws and HOA restrictions